-Here comes SAVN, who was lauded (by some, not all, mind you..) as the breath of fresh air into an already dead (or kind of dead) genre that too many bands tried to ride into oblivion.
+Here comes SAVN, who was lauded as the breath of fresh air into an already dead (or kind of dead) genre that too many bands tried to ride into oblivion.

-Actually the music is not all bad indeed and it holds some kind of good promise, but I daresay SAVN is really not as far as this new band could have gone.
-Some good beginnings, kind of a debut of sorts, but for sure nothing that would herald a new era of Symphonic Metal.
+Actually the music is not all bad indeed and it holds some kind of good promise.
+But I daresay SAVN really did not push things as far as they should have.
+Some good beginnings, true.
+Kind of a debut of sorts, but for sure nothing that would herald a new era of Symphonic Metal.

 All of that is not very well mixed and produced.
 From a reputable recording studio.
 I am disappointed – they should know their trade.
 And it depends on what device you listen to the album.
 More (or very) high end devices tend to produce a somewhat, kind of better output.
 But – gawd – if you go down the quality food chain of your equipment, then the sound just sucks.

-The Demons in Me sound like some non-electronic, but poppy version of Blutengel of sorts, down to the weird accent for the English used.
-And frankly – some of that reminds me of times past – like later productions of Mike Oldfield, when he came out of his single musician psycho-stupor and started to do some music – ‘All I Want‘ is a good example for that.
+The Demons in Me sounds like some non-electronic, but poppy version of Blutengel of sorts.
+Down to the weird accent for the English used.
+And frankly – some of that reminds me of times past.
+Like later productions of Mike Oldfield, when he came out of his single musician psycho-stupor and started to do some music.
+All I Want would be a good example for that.

-The whole album covers mostly some bland production of a music type you would like to listen to – like I don’t know where!
-Too much synthie pop to a level that Amaranthe would not attempt to get to.
+SAVN covers mostly some bland production of a music type you would like forget as fast as it appeared!
+Too much synthie pop at a level so low that even Amaranthe would not attempt to get to.
 No surprises, no spice and a bunch of definitely talented musicians not delivering to the best of their abilities and qualities.

-Well, let’s hope SAVN will wake up for good for their next album.
+Well, let’s hope SAVN will wake up for good for their follow-on album.
 And deliver a much more tuned-up and thoughtful production for their next brainchild.
 I have not yet given up hope that they will improve, but just about.

 [Editorial note: The review made it successfully onto the first ever Intermittent Best Of of the RockmusicRaider blog.
 Congrats!]